FBartos/PublicationBiasBenchmark/README.md

 }
 ```

-An overview of the benchmark results is available as Articles at the
+Overviews of the benchmark results are available as articles on the
-GitHub Pages:
+package website:

 - [Overall
   Results](https://fbartos.github.io/PublicationBiasBenchmark/articles/Results.html)